huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] A horse
 - [x] A foreign accent

-#### At the beginning of "Monsters, Inc" what is used to generate pwoer for Monstropolis?
+#### At the beginning of "Monsters, Inc" what is used to generate power for Montopolis?

 - [ ] Laughter
 - [x] Screams